ReinholdM/play_football_with_ai/README.md

    $PATH is the path where your <gfootball environment>  are installed such as `~/miniconda3/env/env_name/lib/python3.6/site-packages/gfootball/`.

 3. extract trajectories from the directory that has stored dump files by running `python mappo_grfootball/dump_to_trjectories.py`

+### How to play the Football with your keyboard? :soccer:

+Make sure to check out the [keyboard mappings](https://github.com/google-research/football#keyboard-mappings).
+To quit the game press Ctrl+C in the terminal.

+The replay data is stored in `/tmp/dumps/` directory.